tylerprehl/top-shopping-cart/README.md

 You can also view this project at (TBD)

 ### To Do:
-- create generic ItemPage
+- test linking from ItemCard to ItemPage
-  - should make use of useParam and productItems
-- make ItemCards Link to their respect ItemPages
 - create real content of ItemPage
   - this is where shopping cart data will be updated from!
   - design React components to track shopping cart values
 - create generic Cart page
+  - needs access to what's in the cart
+    - can also update what's in the cart
-  - may need another component like ItemInCart
+  - create generic ItemInCart component
+- create generic Default/Error pages for ItemPage
 - media query Menu button (to avoid squishing NavBar circles)
+- manually entering known item ID results in an error page
+  - maybe has to do with the use of Context and the data available when it goes to render ItemPage?
 - figure out how to change background between Home and other pages
+- why does background zoom in on Shop page?
+  - started occurring after I included ItemCards in ItemCard.jsx
+  - removing images from ItemCards makes it better, but not completely
+  - not that it matters since I want to change the background of the Shop page, but still weird...

 ### Main Takeaways
 - testing with Vitest is awesome!